milakirovski/kiii-homework1/README.md

-This is the first homework for the CI/CD course.
+This is the first homework for the CI/CD course aka DevOps.

-Mila Kirovski is the owner.
+Mila Kirovski is the owner !